timvieira/blog/content/binary-heaps.md

  * Support for growing and shrinking: We support **growing** by maintaining an underlying array that is always slightly larger than we need&mdash;which we're *already* doing in the heap datastructure.
 Doubling the size of the underlying array (i.e., rounding up to the next power of two) has the added benefit of allowing us to grow $\boldsymbol{w}$ at no asymptotic cost!
-This is because the resize operation, which requires an $\mathcal{O}(n)$ time to allocate a new array and copying old values, happens so infrequently that they can be completely amortized. **Shrinking** is a little more complicated.
-Generally, this is implemented with an occupancy threshold, but it is tricky to get this shrink threshold perfect because an adversary can force a type of "thrashing" where we repeatedly shrink and grow.
-Ignoring the resizing of
-   $\boldsymbol{w}$, we can fake shrinking by replacing the old value with
+This is because the resize operation, which requires an $\mathcal{O}(n)$ time to allocate a new array and copying old values, happens so infrequently that they can be completely amortized.
+We get of effect of **shrinking** by replacing the old value with $\textsf{null}$ (or $\boldsymbol{0}$).
+We can shrink the underlying array when the fraction of nonzeros dips below
-   $\textsf{null}$.
-There's a better implementation when $\oplus$ is commutative, where we swap the last element of the array into the deleted position and replace the last element with $\textsf{null}$.
+   $25\%$.
+This prevents "thrashing" between shrinking and growing.

 Application